onap/doc/docs/guides/onap-user/design/service-design/index.rst

 #.
 After creating a service and configuring optional fields, submit it
    for testing (see `Submit a Service for Testing`_).

+Note: Create Service is now exposed as an External SDC API also, it can be invoked via NBI only.
+Refer SDC REST API reference for details of the API.
+Currently, only a 'Partner Domain Service' category is supported and it cannot be created manually from SDC portal.

 Create a Workflow [optional]
 ----------------------------